SiobhanBaines/Ciara-and-Sams-Big-Day/README.md

 ##### Registration

-Only the bride and groom need to register because the guests login credentials will be created when the guest list is uploaded.
+Only the bride and groom need to register because the guest's login credentials will be created when the guest list is uploaded.
 This is why the link is very small and at the very bottom of the main page.
 When a user registers they will be given is_staff status.

 <a></a>